-If you’re like many people, the word “taxes” gets your belly in knots!
+If you’re like many people, the word taxes gets your belly in knots!
 Even if you’re good with numbers and stay on top of things, it can be hard to understand all the different aspects to taxes.
-That’s not even counting if there has been a change in your life in the past year.
+That’s not even counting if there has been a change in your life in the past year and keeping up with new tax laws.
 With change comes the need to file new forms you’ve never seen before.
-Luckily, here are a 9 tips to help you avoid mistakes on your taxes the first go around.
+Here’s an 8 step checklist to help you avoid mistakes on your taxes the first go around.

 Avoid these mistakes on your taxes